pyjoek/camera-monitor/README.md

 ## Instructions

-### First Make sure you have installed all the required libraries for python backend
+### Make sure you have installed all the required libraries for python backend
      - source bin/activate
+     - pip install -r requirements.txt

+### Initiate Migration, the rest of models if created they will be migrated automatically
      - flask db init
      - flask db migrate -m "the comment"
      - flask db upgrade

+### Start the Python Backend then the React Project and the Flutter Project
+     - python app.py
+     - npm start
+     - flutter run / or click run in the void function in your main file starter project